 Brennan Collins, Georgia State University

 Brennan Collins is the Associate Director of Writing Across the Curriculum and the Center for Excellence in Teaching and Learning at Georgia State University.
 The interdisciplinary nature and technology focus of these programs allows him to work with a diverse faculty in exploring inventive pedagogies.
 He is particularly interested in creating inter-institutional Atlanta projects and platforms to develop student critical thinking and opportunities for community engagement.

-Clinton Fluker, Atlanta University Center
+Clinton Fluker, Emory University

 Katherine Hankins, Georgia State University